jamespfennell/texcraft/sites/knuthplass.dev/PLAN.md

   This also motivates adding a `\parindent` param (plain TeX: 20pt) via the `LineBreaker::line_indents` field — verify upstream support when implementing.

+## Follow-ups (James's review, 2026-07-10)

+- **Max width for the left panel's content.** On very wide viewports the input box and controls stretch too wide; cap their width.
+- **The page-breaking penalties don't visibly do anything.** The penalties that only affect page breaking (broken_penalty, club_penalty, final_widow_penalty, inter_line_penalty) are configurable but change nothing in the output.
+Either remove them, or add a penalties column to the galley showing the penalty attached to each line.
+- **Deduplicate the glue parsing code** shared by `knuthplass-wasm` and `box linebreak` (`crates/boxworks-bin/src/box.rs`) — the copies carry a "keep in sync" comment today.
+- **Per-line widths and indents**, once implemented in boxworks-knuthplass (`line_widths`/`line_indents`): expose them in the UI — there is probably something nice to do in the galley (e.g. drag individual line margins, shaped-paragraph presets).
+- **An "about"/documentation popup** explaining what the site shows and how to read the galley.

 ## Upstream bugs found while building (in the crates, not the site)